 The Wavi app launched by The @ Company is a public space for your business, your projects, or yourself.
-Provide as little or as much information as you want on your profile, which will be made available to the public on our directory.
+Provide as little or as much information as you want on your weblet (basically a microsite), which will be made available to the public on our directory.
 You can opt to publish contact information, location, media, social media links, even gamer tags.
 For more advanced customization, HTML and CSS can be used to format custom content.

 In order to do this, start by selecting the Text field type, under Custom Content.
 For the examples shown in this article, you can copy the code and replace the text in the asterisks with your own content.